AmyLFrederick/AmyLFrederick/profile_README.md

 # Hi, I'm Amy 👋

-I'm a senior IT project manager pivoting toward AI product management.
 After 15+ years leading complex programs in mission-critical regulated environments, I'm focused on the design layer of AI products — the decisions that determine whether an AI tool earns trust or erodes it.

 ## What I'm working on